bxparks/AceTime/README.md

 chip.
 A special version of the `Clock` class called the `SystemClock` provides a fast and accurate "epoch seconds" across all Arduino compatible systems.
 This "epoch seconds" can be given to the classes in this library to convert it into human readable components in different timezones.
+On the ESP8266 and ESP32, the AceTime library can be used with the SNTP client and the C-library `time()` function through the 64-bit `time_t` value.
+See [ESP8266 and ESP32 TimeZones](#Esp8266AndEspTimeZones) below.

 The primordial motivation for creating the AceTime library was to build a digital clock with an OLED or LED display, that would show the date and time of